aws-samples/ec2-lamp-server/README.md

   sudo certbot --nginx
   ```

 *Apache and Nginx plugin uses [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge), and require HTTP port 80 to be accessible from public internet*

 ### Using Route 53 plugin

-The [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/en/stable/) option uses [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) and requires your DNS to be hosted by Route 53.
+The [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/en/stable/) option uses [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) and requires your domain DNS to be [hosted by Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-in-use.html).
 It supports wildcard certificates and domain names that resolve to private IP addresses.
-Ensure that Route 53 zone access is granted by specifying `r53ZoneID` value.
+Ensure that Route 53 zone access is granted through `enableR53acmeSupport`.
 From terminal, run the below command based on installed web server type and follow instructions.

 - Apache